tareq1988/wp-recaptcha-integration/readme.txt

 = Compatibility =

-On a **WP Multisite** you can either activate the plugin network wide or on a single site.
+On a **WP Multisite** you could either activate the plugin network wide or on a single site.

-Activated on a single site everything works as usual.
+Activated on a single site everything worked as usual.

-With network activation entering the API key and setting up where a captcha is required is up to the network admin.
-A blog admin can override the API key e.g. when his blog is running under his/her own domain name.
+With network activation entering the API key and setting up where a captcha was required was up to the network admin.
+A blog admin could override the API key e.g. when his blog is running under his/her own domain name.

 = Known Limitations =
-- You can't have more than one old style reCaptcha on a page.
-This is a limitiation of reCaptcha itself.
-If that's an issue for you, you should use the no Captcha Form.
+- You couldn't have more than one old style reCaptcha on a page.
+This was a limitiation of reCaptcha itself.
+If that was an issue for you, you should have used the no Captcha Form.

-- A No Captcha definitely requires client side JavaScript enabled.
-That's how it does its sophisticated bot detection magic.
-There is no fallback.
-If your visitor does not have JS enabled the captcha test will not let him through.
+- A No Captcha definitely required client side JavaScript enabled.
+That was how it did its sophisticated bot detection magic.
+There have been no fallbacks.
+If your visitor hadn't JS enabled the captcha test was not letting him through.

-- On a **Contact Form 7** when the reCaptcha is disabled (e.g. for logged in users) the field label will be still visible.
-This is due to CF7 Shortcode architecture, and can't be fixed.
+- On a **Contact Form 7** when the reCaptcha was disabled (e.g. for logged in users) the field label has been be still visible.
+This was due to CF7 Shortcode architecture, and couldn't be fixed.

-  To handle this there is a filter `recaptcha_disabled_html`.
-You can return a message for your logged-in users here.
+  To handle this there was a filter `recaptcha_disabled_html`.
+You could return a message for your logged-in users here.
 Check out the [GitHub Repo](https://github.com/mcguffin/wp-recaptcha-integration) for details.

-- As of version 4.3 CF7 comes with its own recaptcha.
-Both are supposed to work together.
+- As of version 4.3 CF7 came with its own recaptcha.
+Both were supposed to work together.
-  I you want to keep the WP ReCaptcha functionality, e.g. if you want to hide the captcha from known users, leave the integration in the CF7 settings unconfigured.
+  I you want to keep the WP ReCaptcha functionality, e.g. if you wanted to hide the captcha from known users, you could leave the integration in the CF7 settings unconfigured.

-- Old style reCaptcha does not work together with **WooCommerce**.
+- Old style reCaptcha did not work together with **WooCommerce**.

-- In **WooCommerce** the reset password form can not be protected by a captcha.
-Woocommerce does not fire any action in the lost password form, so there is no way for the plugin to hook in.
+- In **WooCommerce** the reset password form could not be protected by a captcha.
+Woocommerce did not fire any action in the lost password form, so there was no way for the plugin to hook in.
   Take a look at [this thread](https://wordpress.org/support/topic/captcha-not-showing-on-lost-password-page?replies=7) for a workaround.

-- Due to a lack of filters there is no (and as far as one can see, there will never be) support for the **MailPoet** subscription form.
+- Due to a lack of filters there was no (and as far as one could see, there will never would have been) support for the **MailPoet** subscription form.

 == Installation ==

-First follow the standard [WordPress plugin installation procedere](http://codex.wordpress.org/Managing_Plugins).

-Then go to the [Google Recaptcha Site](http://www.google.com/recaptcha), register your site and enter your API-Keys on the configuration page.
+As th edevelpoment of plugin has stopped quite some time ago, you really should not install it.

 == Frequently asked questions ==

+= Why did you abandon the plugin? =

+**The short answer:** Privacy concerns.

+**The long answer:** Googles (and others) business model is to record as much as possible of your behaviour and to turn it into a model of your future behaviour in order to sell it to who ever is willing to pay for it. every little bit you do on the internet is a small stroke in the big picture which is showing you – your fears and desires, your likes and dislikes, your days and nights – you name it.

+As long as you only see some tailor-made ads, you may think this is not be a big problem.
+In risk assessment it may become one.
+In politics it definetly is.
+In 2020 we see personality profiles being used in dubious political campaigns, asymmetric warfare and as a suppression technique in numerous dictatorships.
+Your benevolent despot from the future knows what comes next...

+Like hydrogen bombs personality profiles generated from behavioural data should not exists in the first place.
+The least I can do as a developer, is to not help collecting it.

+Thanks for reading that far.

-= The login captcha says 'ERROR: (something somthing)'.
-What can I do? =
+= The login captcha sayed 'ERROR: (something somthing)'.
+What could I do? =

-If it says 'Invalid sitekey' and you checked the 'Prevent lockout' option on the plugin settings (it's on by default) you can log in with an administrator account and ignore the captcha.
-If the keys are really invalid, the plugin will let you in, so you can set up a new keypair.
+If it sayed 'Invalid sitekey' and you checked the 'Prevent lockout' option on the plugin settings (it's on by default) you could log in with an administrator account and ignore the captcha.
+If the keys were really invalid, the plugin would have been letting you in, so you could set up a new keypair.

-When you see "Invalid domain for site key", then the key is okay in general, but not for your domain.
-The server can not test this case, so an effective lockout prevention is not possible.
+When you've seen "Invalid domain for site key", then the key was okay in general, but not for your domain.
+The server could not test this case, so an effective lockout prevention was not possible.

-You will either need one of the following:
+You would either needed one of the following:
 - access to the settings for your sitekey on [reCaptcha API key administration](https://www.google.com/recaptcha/admin#list)
 - access to your WordPress installation (via SSH or FTP) or database access
 - database access